Helios: A Foundational Language Model for Smart Energy Knowledge Reasoning and Application: Data Collection and Curation

 \subsection{RLHF Data: EnerReinforce}

 After large‑scale pre‑training and supervised instruction fine‑tuning, Helios can already address a wide range of tasks in the energy domain.
 Nevertheless, these stages seldom make human values or preferences explicit, so the resulting models may acquire generation patterns that diverge from human expectations.
-To align Helios more effectively with human preferences, we adopt a targeted, two‑stage approach consisting of reward model training followed by rejection sampling fine‑tuning.
-To this end, we have constructed \textbf{EnerReinforce}, which includes:
+To align Helios more effectively with human preferences, we adopt a targeted, two‑stage approach consisting of reward model training followed by rejection sampling fine‑tuning, and constructed \textbf{EnerReinforce}, which includes:

 \textbf{1) Reward Model Training Data:} We sampled 5,000 subjective questions $Q_{RM} = \{ q_i \}_{i=1}^{5000}$, and their expert answers $E_{Exp} = \{ e_i \}_{i=1}^{5000}$ from seed dataset.
 For each $q_i$, additional answers $E_{WLH}$, $E_{GPT-4.0}$, $E_{GPT-3.5}$ were generated with (i) a Write‑like‑Human agent, (ii) GPT‑4.0, and (iii) GPT‑3.5.
 The four answers were then ranked by quality in the order $E_{Exp}$ > $E_{WLH}$ > $E_{GPT-4.0}$ > $E_{GPT-3.5}$, and pair adjacent response to obtain 3 sets of positive and negative sample pairs $\mathcal{P}_{i} = \bigl\{ \bigl(E_{Exp},\, E_{WLH}\bigr),\; \bigl(E_{WLH},\, E_{GPT-4.0}\bigr),\;\allowbreak \bigl(E_{GPT-4.0},\, E_{GPT-3.5}\bigr) \bigr\}$, and formed the Reward‑model training dataset $\mathcal{X}_{RM} = \{\mathcal{P}_{1}, \mathcal{P}_{2}, …,\mathcal{P}_{5000}\}$.